-To make your email stand out and get it opened, make it clear that your email is useful to the reader, that it’s specific to what they want or need to know, and that it it’s also unique.
+To make your email stand out and get it opened, make it clear that your email is useful to the reader, that it’s specific to what they want or need to know, and that it is also unique.

 Here are a few additional tips to help ensure you get the most bang for your email buck…

 Identify yourself.
 Don’t send an email from a generic name in the hope of confusing them into opening it – they’ll just resent you for it.
 Use your own personal name.

 Always send your emails from the SAME name.
 You’re building brand loyalty, even when that brand is you.
 So if you keep changing your “from” line, even if it changes from “Bob Smith” to “Robert Smith” to “Bob,” you’re confusing your recipients.

 Don’t pretend your email is what it’s not.
 More and more we see emails that say, “Your order is complete” or “Here is your download link” something similar, when it’s got nothing to do with anything the receiver ordered.
 This is spammy at best and downright deceptive at worst.

 Create urgency SOMETIMES.
 Urgency works best in moderation.
 If every email you send screams, “Time is running out!”
 “The price is going up!”
 “There are only 3 copies left!”
 Then you’re going to become like the boy who cried wolf, and you know what happened to him – he cried wolf so many times that when a real wolf actually showed up, nobody came to his rescue because nobody believed him.
 So the wolf ate him up.